Skip to main content

 Creating a return (without retake) order

-Only in Suite are you able to select items to refund while indicating the customer can keep the product(s).
+Only in Admin Suite are you able to select items to refund while indicating the customer can keep the product(s).
+Note that this kind of refund cannot be combined with an actual return.

-All products selected for a refund will be moved to a new return order which will show the order's total negative amount.
-You can refund the customer straight away by going to the Payments tab and creating a new payment.
+Creating such a refund will automaticallly take you to a new return order, which will show the order's total negative amount which you can refund straight away by going to the Payments tab and creating a new payment.
 The total amount will be pre-filled for you.
+Which refund methods will be available here, depends on the store you picked in the OU selector.
+Keep in mind that if you want to create a refund, the order needs to be shipped and there can be no currently pending refunds.

-If you'd go to to the original order, the refunded order lines would show as no longer editable.
+As for the original order, the refunded order lines will show as no longer editable.

 Refund methods